Antique Song Tile of Musician with Lute, China (3998BOK)

 Description

-During the Song Dynasty earthenware unglazed brick tiles made using a mould were produced to decorate inner chamber walls of tombs and government and public buildings.
-When used as funerary decorations to wish the deceased comfort in the afterlife, they are examples of mingqi and part of ancestral honor.
-Subjects of brick tiles include holiday celebrations and mythology and often included decorative animals, plants and trees and other auspicious objects.
+The Song dynasty (960–1279) is considered the most culturally brilliant era in later imperial Chinese history.
+A massive expansion during this dynasty produced government, public and religious buildings and tombs with walls decorated with earthenware unglazed mold-made brick tiles.
+Some were purely decorative and others were wishes for happiness and comfort in the deceased’s afterlife called mingqi.
+Brick tiles depicted holiday celebrations and mythology, as well as mythical animals, plants, vegetation and other auspicious objects.
+This brick portrays a seated female musician holding a lute on her lap in a hall with attendants on each side and third person in the distance.
 This scene’s top is framed by a decorative curved wide border with a pointed ogee arch (an Indian artistic tradition) framing a musician with an attendant on each side.
 Ancient China was home to numerous musical instruments including a variety of wood lutes with sound boxes of varying sizes and shapes and differing numbers of strings.
 Long favored by scholars and literati as producing subtle melodic music, they were referred to as “Chinese lute” or “ancient lute.”
 Playing a lute is one of the Four Scholarly Pursuits (siyi) played since the Warring States Period where lutes were found in ancient tombs attesting to their importance.
 By the Tang Dynasty they were the most widespread and popular Chinese musical instrument along with flutes, drums and cymbals and were performed in different regional styles and techniques.
+As most ancient buildings containing these pieces used traditional un-reinforced fired mud/brick construction, they were subject to disasters like earthquakes, floods, fires, and war so that few survived intact and often require repair and restoration.
 This tile piece is in fair/good condition with some restoration of the background, earth adherents, expected chips, cracks and paint losses and with some white slip and paint remaining.
 With an appropriate mount it would make a great wall art decoration.
-This is part of the VA Antique-Chinese-Ceramics-and-Pottery Collection.

 Sources